signal18/docs.signal18.io/01.introduction/01.overview/docs.md

 **replication-manager** have to be the best open source **database cluster orchestator**.
 Embed the best practices from configurations, deployments, HA operations, maintenance tasks, monitoring, troubleshooting.
 A toolkit for the best open source solutions.
 We design features to hide database clustering complexity, keeping Amazon RDS simplicity in mind.

-**replication-manager** also aims to be configurable with nix style, multi tenant, secured via encryption and ACL and user-friendly by offering API, cmd line and HTML interfaces around familiar database and proxying software.
+**replication-manager** also aims to be configurable with nix style, multi tenant, secured via encryption and ACL and user-friendly by offering API, command line and HTML interfaces around familiar databases and proxying softwares.

-**replication-manager** should bring multi cluster sharding and routing solutions to fixe the most requested issue around databases: **SCALABILITY**.
+**replication-manager** should bring multi cluster sharding and routing solutions to fixe the most difficult issue around databases: **SCALABILITY**.

 ## History

 **replication-manager** was initially written with the goal of closing the gap between Galera Cluster and MySQL Master HA.
 While Galera Cluster is a really good product, it has some shortcomings such as performance and cluster-wide locking.
-**replication-manager** was first a tailored solution on top of new features in MySQL and MariaDB such as Global Transaction ID, Semi-Sync Replication, Binary log Flashback, that aims to provide High Availability and Node Switchover without compromising the performance by a too large factor.
+**replication-manager** was first a tailored solution on top of new features in MySQL and MariaDB such as Global Transaction ID, Semi-Synchronous replication, binary log flashback, that aims to provide High Availability and node switchover without compromising  performance by a too large factor.

-**replication-manager** was since day one adapted to manage deployments for his own testing requirements, a full stack cluster have to be provisioned, get tested and unprovisioned and move on other topologies or versions.
-We push the product from a existing deployments, to  services managed by external orchestrator.
+**replication-manager** was since day one adapted to manage deployments for his own testing requirements, a full stack cluster have to be provisioned, get tested and unprovisioned and move on other topologies or releases.
+We extend  from a existing deployments, to  services managed by external orchestrator.
 The oldest integration is **OpenSVC** , with 2 modes:  with the collector API and more recently with direct cluster node VIP API.
 With the popularity of **Kubenrnetes** we also port our work to takeover.
 An other integration is currently being workout on **SlapOS** an open source hyperconverged and Edge computing infrastructure.

 ## HA Workflow